top of page

 Who can be a Speaking Examiner?

-A Japanese speaker who understands GCSE Japanese exam specifications and can come to the school.
+It is up to school to decide on the suitability, but usually a Japanese speaker who understands GCSE Japanese exam specifications and can come to the school.
 A school teacher who speaks Japanese or a local Japanese tutor would be suitable.
-It is up to the school to decide on the suitability.
+The Speaking Test will be delivered primarily in Japanese.

 If a school advised me to apply for an Enhanced DBS check through them, I would be very happy to do so.
-However, in my case, it is more common for schools to accept my Basic Certificate and provide a supervisor.
+However, schools accept my Basic Certificate and provide a supervisor.

 The following DBS checks are usually not required or suitable for a speaking examiner.

-• Enhanced DBS check with barred lists: Same as the Enhanced Certificate, but also includes checks to see if the person is barred from working with children.
+• Enhanced DBS check with barred lists: This is for those in charge of students.
+It ensures the person is not legally banned from working with children.

 • Standard Certificate: This is for someone who does not interact with children directly, such as a security staff member.

-A private tutor should be able to conduct the speaking test for the candidate you have tutored if the relationship is purely student-tutor.
+A private tutor can conduct the speaking test for the candidate you have tutored if the relationship is purely student-tutor.
 In this case, the school would provide an invigilator in the examination room.

 Online Speaking Test